 Some initial optimization needs to take place before reformatting the content that shapes your online presence.
 Your site must be set up to let search engines access it.
 Overlooking this step will make all the work useless.

 Content is key.
+This is one of the largest factors to consider in SEO pricing.
 Your content should be:

 - Original content (not copy-pasted),